-Stacey Ray joined Lane Arts Council in November 2016.
-Stacey comes to Lane Arts Council with a background as an artist and arts administrator, having worked for the Center for Community Arts & Cultural Policy, Banovich Art, and as Arts and Exhibits Director for the Associated Students of Montana State University.
-She interned with Portland Institute for Contemporary Art (PICA), and served as a project manager for ArtCity Eugene and board member for Integrated Arts.
-She recently started the community-based project Unbound: Eugene-Springfield Sketchbook Challenge.
-Stacey earned a MS in Arts Management and a certificate in Nonprofit Management from the University of Oregon, a BFA in Studio Art, and BA in Art History from Montana State University.
-Stacey is a visual artist and also practices her creativity through writing and playing guitar.
-She is captivated by the deeply personal creative process of sketchbooks.
+Stacey Ray joined Lane Arts Council in November 2016, bringing over ten years of experience in arts management and administration.
+Stacey served for several art galleries, the Center for Community Arts & Cultural Policy, and as Arts and Exhibits Director for Associated Students of Montana State University (ASMSU).
+She also served with Portland Institute for Contemporary Art (PICA), ArtCity Eugene, and as a board member for Integrated Arts.
+Stacey has a MS in Arts Management (focus in Community Arts) and a graduate certificate in Nonprofit Management from the University of Oregon.
+She has a BFA in Studio Art, and BA in Art History from Montana State University.
+Stacey practices her creativity through her sketchbooks, guitar, and participating in local arts happenings.

 ArtWalk and Events Coordinator

 Jessica Watson is Lane Arts Council’s First Friday ArtWalk Coordinator.
 Jessica has been coordinating the ArtWalk since 2008.
 She graduated with Cum Laude honors in 2009, receiving a Bachelor’s of Science in Business Administration, with a concentration in Entrepreneurship, and a Bachelor’s of Art in Art History from the University of Oregon.
 Jessica also currently works at Karin Clarke Gallery.
 Jessica enjoys many creative outlets, which include sewing (especially dresses), oil painting, gardening and scrapbooking.